mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_step.rst

+.. _cms-legal-step:

 ===================
 Legal Step
 ===================

-Legal steps are part of Legal How-Tos which are part of Legal Solutions.
+Legal steps are part of a :ref:`cms-legal-howto` which are part of a :ref:`cms-legal-solution`.

 A step is composed of 1 or more directions and 0 or more tips.